E-bike vs Electric scooter: Which is best for daily commuting?

 The big game changer in recent years is the batteries.
 Now they are much lighter and can go further on a single charge .
 Making electric vehicles ideal for shorter city commuting.
 Although still quite expensive battery prices will most likely be coming down in the next few years as demand increases and more competition enters the market.

 What's an E-bike or Electric Bike?

 A new trend in the last ten years is the resurgence of the electric bike or E-bike.
 This type of bike looks like a conventional bike but has a motor mounted in one of three locations.
 Rear hub motor, centre hub motor or front hub motor.
 The new versions of e-bikes allow you the option of throttle control or pedal assistance, and if you run out of power, you can still pedal home with no big problem, unlike a scooter.

 Like a conventional motorbike, you twist or squeeze the throttle on the handle, and off you go.
 No physical effort is required you sit and ride.

-Peddle assist is just that it is a little boost when you peddle.
+Pedal assist is just that it is a little boost when you pedal.
 It is necessary to peddle to get the bike moving and to maintain speed.
 A moderate physical effort is required to ride this bike depending on the level of assistance you use.

 Some E-bikes can look like a regular bike with a simple battery pack, and there are also some vintage styles that look really cool, but come at a price.
 There are also electric mountain bikes available with fat tires, full suspension and more power that are great for trail riding.
 Some of the off-road models with more powerful motors exceed transport regulations require licensing and insurance to drive on the road.
 But if you keep them off-road, you are okay.